tudoroancea/cube-timer/README.md

 - The available features won't ever be very ground-breaking, and I won't develop the ones I don't find useful (even though they may be very popular in the community). *Eg* : I won't implement inspection times or scrambles for cubes larger that 3x3.
 I won't develop neither stackmat or other physical timers integration, nor smart cubes integration.

 ## Current features :
-- timing at milliseconds precision (0.5s of keeping the space bar down necessary before launching the timer)
+- Timing at milliseconds precision.
+One must keep the space bar pressed for 0.3s before launching the timer (customizable).
 - 20 moves scramble generation (non customizable) after each attempt.
 - Generating new scrambles before launching the timer (if you don't like the current one)
 - ao5 and ao12 computed live and saved along with the actual times once the app is closed.
+- Settings Panel.

+## Copyright
+This project is licenced under the MIT licence (see ```LICENCE``` file).